Roadblock (G.I. Joe): Marvel Comics

-Unlike the cartoon version, the comic book Roadblock does not spout rhymes, and is mentioned to have a fierce temper that "is a long time building, and a long time going".
-He has been known to say things like "Flush 'em out with a burst of fifty 'cal", meaning force enemies out into the open with concentrated fire from his .50 caliber machinegun.
+Unlike the cartoon version, the comic book Roadblock does not speak in rhymes, and is mentioned to have a fierce temper that "Is a long time building, and a long time going".
+He has been known to say things like "Flush 'em out with a burst of fifty 'cal", meaning force enemies out into the open with concentrated fire from his .50 caliber machine gun.

 Roadblock first appeared in Marvel Comics' G.I.
 Joe: A Real American Hero #22 (April 1984).
-In that issue he is standing guard with Duke.
+In that issue, he is standing guard with Duke.
 They are overlooking the funeral of General Flagg, which is taking place at Arlington National Cemetery.
 Cobra attacks the funeral with a Rattler plane.
 Before anyone is hurt, Roadblock and Duke shoot it down, killing the pilot.

 In the next issue, Roadblock is part of a Joe team attempting to keep Cobra Commander prisoner in the Rocky Mountains.
 The ninja Storm Shadow manages to rescue the Commander, though he himself is captured by Roadblock.

 In issue #69, while in an American embassy that is being looted, Roadblock threatens a man who is intending to burn an American flag.
-Roadblock aims his weapon at the man's head, asking him to "desist in your actions or I will be obliged to reduce your head to a fine red mist."
+Roadblock aims his weapon at the man's head, asking him to "Desist in your actions or I will be obliged to reduce your head to a fine red mist."
 When the threatened man points out how looters are stealing typewriters, Roadblock states that "Nobody ever died for a typewriter."
-The man backs down.
+To which the man backed down.

 In issues #77 and #78, he and other Joes battle American agents who are trying to frame and arrest every single G.I.
 Joe member.
 Roadblock is originally captured along with Hawk and ally General Hollingsworth.
 He violently escapes from captivity in order to organize the resistance movement.
 He manages to organize a group of Joe allies, along with the unexpected assistance of Destro, temporarily halting the conspiracy.

 In another incident, detailed in the Secret Missions series, Roadblock and Chuckles escort a Harvard-educated African prince back to his homeland, to help him stabilize a power struggle.
-Despite the Joes' assistance in saving the prince's life (who is a capable fighter in his own right), the man evicts all foreign embassies from his soil.
+Despite the Joes' assistance in saving the prince's life (who is a capable fighter in his own right), the man evicts all foreign embassies from his land.

-In issue #145, Roadblock is chosen to go into space with the Star Brigade, a small team of Joe members.
-They travel on board the Joes' own space shuttle, the Defiant.
+In issue #145, Roadblock is chosen to go into space with the Star Brigade; a small team of Joe members.
+They travel on board the Joes' own space shuttle; the Defiant.
 The team fights rampaging robots inside an asteroid that threatens all of Earth.
 The Joes, along with the Oktober Guard, destroy the asteroid, saving billions of lives.

 Issue #154 is a Roadblock story in which, on his way to a cooking competition, he ends up on a civilian plane loaded with Cobra Vipers.
 Roadblock acquires a rocket launcher from the cargo hold, parachutes out of the plane, and destroys it with the weapon.